srijitseal/BioMorph/README.md

-# BioMorph_Space
+# BioMorphSpace: From Pixels to Phenotypes.
-From Pixels to Phenotypes: Integrating Image-Based Profiling with Cell Health Data Improves Interpretability
+# Integrating Image-Based Profiling with Cell Health Data Improves Interpretability

 Preprint at: